wadakatu/screenbook/README.md

   owner: ["billing-team"],
   tags: ["billing", "invoices"],

-  // Navigation: where can users go from here?
+  // Where can users go from here?
   next: ["billing.invoice.detail", "billing.payments"],

-  // Dependencies: what APIs does this screen use?
+  // What APIs does this screen depend on?
   dependsOn: ["BillingAPI.listInvoices", "UserAPI.getCurrent"],
 })
 ```